Skip to Main Content

 3. Visit other museum or gallery sites (Google search artist name + "site:.org" or "site:.edu" for most museums, or just the word museum) where your artist has work displayed.
 Repeat step 2.

-Websites to find similar works and descriptive text about the artistic and cultural/historical context of works
+Use the websites below to find similar works and descriptive text about the artistic and cultural/historical context of works.